 The View of Snow-capped Mountains And Palm Trees In Southern California

-The view of the San Gorgonio Mountians with snow on the peaks is quite spectacular.
-When people think of Southern California they might envision palm trees because of Hollywood movies, but here in the Inland Valley you can also see snow capped mountains behind the palm trees in the winter months.
+The view of the San Gorgonio Mountains with snow on the peaks is quite spectacular.
+When people think of Southern California they might envision palm trees because of Hollywood movies, but here in the Inland Valley, you can also see snow-capped mountains behind the palm trees in the winter months.
 Thus, palm trees and snow are very much iconic parts of Southern California that people never associate together, but which you can see on many a day.
-Actually, many picture postcards used to feature orange grooves with the snow capped San Bernardino Mountains in the background, but there are never any movies filmed here anymore.
+Actually, many picture postcards used to feature orange grooves with the snow-capped San Bernardino Mountains in the background, but there are never any movies filmed here anymore.
 I really feel it is a shame so few movies are filmed in the Inland Valley these days because this is such a beautiful place, but I love to photograph it anyway to share its beauty.
 The contrast between the snow on the mountains above and the warm temperatures in the valley below is what makes Southern California ever alluring.
-The contrasts in the micro-climates is truly amazing.
+The contrasts in the micro-climates are truly amazing.

 The San Bernardino Mountains Region